signum-network/CIPs/SIP/sip-45.md

 Signum deserves a proper standard for staking contracts which can be used in a fiduciary way, SIP-45 came to solve that.

 We consider use cases for deployments that can be performed by individuals or corporations.
-Staking contract can be used to insentive holders or generate passicve income by delagte revenues to this contract.
+Staking contract can be used to insentive holders or generate passive income by delagte revenues to this contract.
 Examples:

 -   Delagte royalities from NFT sales to a staking contract
 -   Paying extra yield for long-term holders